|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Material changes in the manager's organization, investment philosophy and/or personnel

-The volatility of the investment rates of return of the manager compared to the volatility of an appropriate market index and peer group (as listed in appendix C)
+The volatility of the investment rates of return of the manager compared to the volatility of an appropriate market index and peer group (as listed in appendix C of the IPS)

-Comparisons of the manager's results to appropriate indices and peer groups (as listed in appendix C).
+Comparisons of the manager's results to appropriate indices and peer groups (as listed in appendix C of the IPS).

 If appropriate market indices and/or peer groups are not available, the consultant and treasurer or designee will evaluate factors such as the manager’s adherence to stated risk and return objectives and the manager’s portfolio exposures in relation to the market environment and stated philosophy and process.